maphew/zadam-trilium-wiki/Apache proxy setup.md

-I've assumed you have created a DNS A record for `trilium.yourdomain.com` that you want to use for your trilium server.
+I've assumed you have created a DNS A record for `trilium.yourdomain.com` that you want to use for your Trilium server.

 1. Download docker image and create container